FRANCE – Provence-Alpes-Côte d’Azur (Nice, Marseille, Toulon), Languedoc-Roussillon (Montpellier, Perpignan)

 Opera de Toulon is a French opera house, the second-largest opera house in France, after the Palais Garnier in Paris, it opened thirteen years before the Garnier.
 It is currently the home of the Opéra Toulon Provence Méditerranée and performs about eight operas a season in the opera houses of Toulon, Avignon, Nice and Marseille.
 The house seats 1,797 people on five levels and construction was from 1860 to 1862.

-Pont Langlois (Van Gogh Bridge) is a double-levis bascule bridge, located in the town of Arles, one of eleven identical bridges established along the Arles-Bouc navigation canal, inaugurated in 1837.
-The eleven bridges, built by a Dutch engineer in the years 1820-1830, reminded Van Gogh of his homeland.
-At the time, it was called Langlois Bridge after the man who guarded it and handled the controls for lowering or raising the bridge.
+Pont Langlois (Van Gogh Bridge) is a double-levis bascule bridge in Arles, one of eleven identical bridges established along the Arles-Bouc navigation canal, inaugurated in 1837.
+The eleven bridges, built by a Dutch engineer 1820-1830, reminded Van Gogh of his homeland.
+Then it was called Langlois Bridge after the man who guarded it and handled the controls for lowering or raising the bridge.
 The bridge was destroyed in 1926 with the lock keeper’s house and replaced in 1930 by a 45-meter reinforced concrete arch bridge, the Pont de Réginelle.

-Finally, all the canal bridges were destroyed during World War II by German troops in 1944, with the exception of the one at Fos-sur-Mer.
+Finally, all the canal bridges were destroyed during World War II by German troops in 1944, except the one at Fos-sur-Mer.
 Identical to all the others, it was dismantled in 1959 due to road works.
-The city of Arles acquired it and had it installed in 1962 on the same canal, a few kilometers downstream from the original bridge.
-It is this bridge that today bears the name of “Van-Gogh Bridge”, although it is not the one painted by the artist.
+The city of Arles acquired it and had it installed in 1962 on the same canal, a few kilometres downstream from the original bridge.
+It is this bridge that today bears the name “Van-Gogh Bridge”, although it is not the one painted by the artist.
 It was completely restored in 1997.

 MARSEILLES